Symphony station (Sound Transit)

 Symphony station, formerly University Street station, is a light rail station that is part of the Downtown Seattle Transit Tunnel in Seattle, Washington, United States.
-The station is located under 3rd Avenue at University Street, near Benaroya Hall, and is served by Sound Transit's 1 Line.
-It is located between Westlake and Pioneer Square stations and has surface connections to buses operated by King County Metro and other providers.
+The station is located under 3rd Avenue at University Street, near Benaroya Hall.
+It is served by Sound Transit's 1 Line and 2 Line, which continue to the adjacent Westlake and Pioneer Square stations.
+Symphony station also has surface connections to buses operated by King County Metro and other agencies.

 The station consists of two side platforms situated under street level, with two mezzanines connecting to the surface.
 It was designed in the style of high-tech architecture and includes several pieces of public art added during construction and later additions.
 Trains serve the station twenty hours a day on most days and the headway between light rail trains is six minutes during peak periods, with less frequent service at other times.

 The transit tunnel opened on September 15, 1990, and was used exclusively by buses until 2009.
 Along with all other stations in the transit tunnel, University Street station was closed from 2005 to 2007 for a major renovation to accommodate light rail.
 Link light rail service to the station began on July 18, 2009, and bus service ceased on March 23, 2019.
 It was renamed to Symphony station on August 30, 2024, to prevent confusion with other stations that serve the University of Washington.

 Location

 Symphony station is located under 3rd Avenue between Union and Seneca streets in Downtown Seattle; the area is part of the Metropolitan Tract, an area of downtown that is owned by, and was originally home to, the University of Washington.
 The area surrounding the station primarily consists of high-rise office buildings and some mixed-use development, providing 102,194 jobs and housing a population of 13,813 within a 1/2 mi of 3rd Avenue and University Street.
 Major buildings in the immediate vicinity of Symphony station include Benaroya Hall and 1201 Third Avenue (formerly Washington Mutual Tower) on the west side of the station and the historic Seattle Tower and Cobb Building on the east side.
 The Seattle Art Museum and the Harbor Steps are located two blocks west of the station at the intersection near 1st Avenue, above the Seattle Waterfront and Seattle Aquarium.
-The 5th Avenue Theatre, Seattle Central Library, Rainier Square shopping center, and Union Square are all located east of the station along 5th Avenue.
+The 5th Avenue Theatre, Seattle Central Library, and Union Square are all located east of the station along 5th Avenue.